 Why Doublespeak is Dangerous

-Despite the terms first appearance in George Orwell’s 1984 more over 60 years ago, the use of “doublespeak” is on the rise in the US.
+Despite the term's first appearance in George Orwell's prolific novel 1984 decades ago, the use of “doublespeak” is on the rise in the US.

-Whether it’s euphemism, jargon, gobbledygook or inflated language, doublespeak is being used regularly by politicians, government agencies and businesses to distance you from the truth.
+Whether it's euphemism, jargon, gobbledygook or inflated language, doublespeak is being used regularly by public affairs agencies, candidates, government agencies and businesses to distance you from the truth.

 In this episode, American linguist William Lutz, co-author of the SEC's Plain English Handbook, author of Doublespeak and 16 other books on writing in clear language and professor emeritus at Rutgers University explains why doublespeak is counterproductive to democracy, why we need to stop being passive consumers of deceptive language and what we can do to fight back.